Gila Goldstein: Biography

 Gila Goldstein was born in Turin and assigned male at birth.
 After immigrating to Israel, she lived in Haifa.
 Goldstein realized she was transgender in 1960 and changed her name to Gila.
-She engaged in survival sex in Haifa before having gender affirming surgery in Belgium in 1960 – the first officially documented gender affirming surgery for an Israeli.
+She engaged in survival sex in Haifa before having gender affirming surgery in Belgium in 1965 – the first officially documented gender affirming surgery for an Israeli.
 In the early 1970s, Goldstein lived in Europe and worked as a dancer and striptease performer.
 When she returned to Israel, she performed in nightclubs and bars, including Bar 51.
-She served as the prototype of one of the characters in Bar 51 directed by Amos Guttman.
+She served as the prototype of one of the characters in the film Bar 51 directed by Amos Guttman.

-Goldstein recorded several songs and performed them in "Allenby 58" club in 1990s.
+Goldstein recorded several songs and performed them at Allenby 58 in the 1990s.
 In 1998, together with Nino Orsiano she had a music program on the local radio.

 She was awarded the Israeli LGBT community prize in 2003 and Miami LGBT Film Festival Award for the best supporting actress for her role in Good Boys in 2005.
 In 2010, a documentary film was made about her life.
 An organization that provides assistance to transgender people was named after her in 2011.
 In 2015, in recognition of her service to the community, she had the honor to go at the head of the Tel Aviv pride parade.